remarshal-project/remarshal/README.md

 [![Travis CI Build Status](https://travis-ci.org/dbohdan/remarshal.svg?branch=master)](https://travis-ci.org/dbohdan/remarshal)
 [![AppVeyor CI Build Status](https://ci.appveyor.com/api/projects/status/github/dbohdan/remarshal?branch=master&svg=true)](https://ci.appveyor.com/project/dbohdan/remarshal)

-Convert between TOML, YAML, and JSON.
+Convert between TOML, MessagePack, YAML, and JSON.
 When installed, provides the command line command `remarshal` as well as the short commands `{json,msgpack,toml,yaml}2{json,msgpack,toml,yaml}`.
 These commands can be used for format conversion, reformatting, and error detection.

+## Known limitations

-Remarshal currently supports TOML 0.4.0.
+* Remarshal currently only supports TOML 0.4.0.
+* MessagePack with binary fields can't be converted to JSON or TOML with the Python 3 version of remarshal.
+It is properly converted to and from YAML.
+With Python 2 binary fields are coerced to strings.
+This means that `msgpack2*` is lossy.

 ## Installation